msewell13/abs_scrape/README.md

   - Run from your normal/trusted network.
 - **Login issues**:
   - Verify `.env` values and that the login page still uses `#UserName` / `#Password` fields.
-- **Monday.com board creation issues:**
-  - If board import fails: Ensure the board is named exactly "MSM Shift Data"
-  - If sync fails: Check that `MONDAY_MSM_BOARD_ID` is set correctly in `.env`
 - **Partial/empty results (Mobile Shift Maintenance)**:
   - The script automatically selects all exceptions and paginates the grid.
   - Verify the date range is the last 8 days as expected.